Defilytica

 What is "overround" / why does Σ Yes+No matter?#

-On an event card, Σ is the sum of Yes-side probabilities across all candidates including the fallback.
-In an efficient market it's ~100%; deviations indicate completeness pressure across the whole event, not just one outcome.
+On an event race, Σ is the sum of YES probabilities across all candidates, including fallback/other when present.
+Around 100% is normal.
+Meaningful deviations can point to completeness pressure across the whole event, not just one candidate.

 Provenance tags